joshem96/RTA---Readme-Files/README.md

 Thank you so much for using this tool in your workflow!
 We hope you find this extension useful!
 If you have any questions, feature suggestions, or if you encounter any bugs, please feel free to reach out to us.
 Your feedback is highly appreciated, and we're here to assist you.

+Please know there will be a lot more features to come in the future as well, we're just getting started!

 We're always eager to hear from our users and improve the extension based on your feedback.
 We hope you find this tool helpful!

+Created by Koala Code, see our website here: https://koalacode.com.au/